 1) Identify antigens recognized by T cells involved in anti-tumour responses;

 2) Discover fundamental properties of signalling by receptors such as CD28, PD-1 and CTLA-4;

-3) Engineer new proteins to manipulate T cell responses in health and disease
+3) Engineer new proteins to manipulate T-cell responses in health and disease

 We have recently developed new protein molecules to regulate the activity of inhibitory surface receptors to enhance T-cell function, named Receptor Inhibition by Phosphatase Recruitment.
 RIPR molecules are bispecific soluble ligands that recruit abundant phosphatases, such as CD45, to target receptors.
-This approach directly induces induces receptor dephosphorylation, thus terminating IR signalling, and remains effective regardless of ligand presence.
+This approach directly induces receptor dephosphorylation, thus terminating IR signalling, and remains effective regardless of ligand presence.

 In addition to this, we use yeast display libraries to determine the specificity and cross-reactivity for TCRs of interest involved in detecting antigens in cancer cells.
 Identifying what the immune system is "seeing" is challenging due to the extreme diversity of the TCR.
 Using unbiased screens with millions of distinct peptides allows us to 1) determine TCR specificity and 2) de-risk engineered TCRs.
-We also take advantage of directed evolution to engineer modified ligands that affect signal integration.
+We also use directed evolution to engineer modified ligands that affect signal integration.

 Identifying potent peptide agonists and engineering novel protein molecules to effectively enhance anti-tumour responses by T cells provide an exciting opportunity to modulate the immune response in health and disease and interrogate fundamental aspects of T cell biology.